solana-developers/solana-cookbook/docs/integrations/orao-vrf.md

     )]
     player_state: Account<'info, PlayerState>,

-    /// This account point to the last VRF request, it is necessary to validate that the player
+    /// This account points to the last VRF request, it is necessary to validate that the player
     /// is alive and is able to play another round.
     /// CHECK:
     #[account(